Q: Can non-physicians apply to the Rural Physician Research Grant Program?

 - Utilizing health authority property, resources and/or facilities (including research conducted in clinics, use of radiation, pharmacy, laboratory and pathology services, and use of health records)

-- Involving patients and staff
+- Involving patients, clients, residents and staff

 Q: How competitive is this research grant competition?